tsiemens/0x10c-Files/README.txt

-Repo for files I've written for 0x10c
+Repo for files I've written for 0x10c DCPU-16
 All files are in the public domain.
-Credit would be nice though.

 0x64c.dasm16 :
 	A simple command line/ pseudo OS.
-It can be used to launch any subroutine that keeps the stack and most regiters in tact.
+It can be used to launch any subroutine that keeps the stack and most registers in tact.
-	**It includes the minecraft game, pre-installed.
+	**Includes the minecraft game, pre-installed.

 minecraft.dasm16 :
 	A 2D sim of minecraft.
 Resembles Terraria.